Brightspace/brightspace-integration/oslo/README.md

 configuration files specified in ".serge-mapping.json".
 Should be run every build, as output is synced to the monolith with the BSI version bump.

+Note: The LMS `LANG_OBJECTS` table is not able to store certain special characters like `@`.
+It will do a conversion to a unicode representation like `\u0040`.
+For this reason if there is a special character in the package/collection/term name support needs to be added to the OSLO controller in the LMS to parse that character.

 **Output:**

 	build/